We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 SEE ALSO: How to Brew Tea the Right Way

 In general, black tea is more malty, stronger and even sometimes sweet.
-That’s why it’s sometimes taken with milk, to cut this potential bitterness.
+That’s why it’s sometimes taken with milk in many places, to cut this potential bitterness.
+The last thing you want is an overly bitter aftertaste hanging around.

 - Assam and Darjeeling are malty and floral